junegunn/coffee-processing/README.md

     point frameCount() % width(), frameCount() % height()
 ```

-Or equivalently, you can directly access them as the properties of `processing` object.
+Or equivalently, you can access them as the properties of `processing` object.

 This is slightly more efficient since there is no need to invoke shortcut functions.

 ```coffee